ibmresilient/resilient-community-apps/fn_microsoft_defender/README.md

 ## Azure App Configuration

-In order to use this app, an Azure app needs to be registered with the proper permissions for Defender ATP and a client secret generated.
+In order to use this app, an Azure app needs to be registered with the proper permissions for Defender and a client secret generated.
 Settings, in general are:

 Application Type: Daemon with api calls enabled